dgentry/mergeinator/README.md

 Maybe the ASCII UI could have the file on left be always white, file on right always yellow or something like that.
 (On black background)

-The logging is better than it was, but could probably be more readable.
+Logging is better than it was, but could probably be more readable.

 When merging an empty source directory, (offer to?) delete it.
 (This would be the last pass if you have made multiple runs.)